 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The Tablas Creek Vineyard 2012 Full Circle Pinot Noir is Tablas Creek's third bottling of this renowned Burgundy grape from the small vineyard outside Robert Haas's family home in Templeton.
+The Tablas Creek Vineyard 2013 Full Circle Pinot Noir is Tablas Creek's fourth bottling of this renowned Burgundy grape from the small vineyard outside Robert Haas's family home in Templeton.
 We named the wine Full Circle because it reflects his career: from a start introducing America to the greatness of Burgundy, through decades focusing on grapes from the Rhone, he's now growing Pinot at home.

-The 2012 Full Circle shows shows a classic, vibrant Pinot Noir aromas of sweet spices, black tea, plum and earth.
-The mouth leads with loamy minerality and follows with purple fruit, good acids and granular tannins.
-Dark cherry, chalky minerality and spice linger on the finish.
+The 2013 Full Circle shows shows classic, vibrant Pinot Noir aromas of sweet spices, black tea, cherry skin and cocoa powder.
+The mouth is rich, with red currant and baking spices, a little sweet oak, and good acids and granular tannins keeping things clean.
+Chalky minerality and spice linger on the finish.
 Drink now or over the next decade.

 - 100% Pinot Noir

 After importing our Châteauneuf du Pape clones, we brought in selections of a few other high quality (non-Rhone) clones as part of an effort to expand our nursery business, including Pinot Noir.
 Although we eventually decided that our nursery should remain focused solely on the Rhone grape varieties we grow, we planted enough Pinot Noir to produce vine material for the 2.5 acre vineyard around founder Robert Haas's house in Templeton.
 The Templeton Gap has been long recognized for its marine influence and resulting microclimate that is the coolest in the Paso Robles AVA, and the Haas Vineyard is in one of the coolest pockets of Templeton, near Santa Rita Creek.
 This vineyard is farmed organically by the Tablas Creek Vineyard team.